What is Financial Planning?

 Who will I be working with at your firm?

 We utilize a team approach here at Wiser Wealth Management.
 Our financial planning teams consist of a Senior Financial Advisor and a Financial Planning Associate to deliver financial plans to new clients of the firm.
-Our firm also has an Investment Manager to assist our advisors in constructing client portfolios.
-We also have two committees made up of all advisory professionals at the firm.
-The Investment Committee and Financial Planning Committee meet on a regular basis to collaborate on client portfolios and financial plans.
+Out Client Services team supports our financial planning teams in opening and maintaining client accounts.
+Our firm also has an Investment Manager to assist our planning teams in constructing and rebalancing client portfolios.